 Whether you want to open your first bank account or switch to a new one, it can be a daunting process.
 You may be wondering “How long does it take to open a bank account?”
 Or, “What do I need to open a bank account?”
 You may also feel unsure about the next steps.

-Here’s the good news: if you want to open up a free checking account, there are multiple options out there, including Chime.
-Chime is a no fee bank account that makes managing your money a breeze — all from the comfort of your smartphone.
+Here’s the good news: it’s not difficult to open a new bank account.
+If you want to open up a free checking account, there are multiple options out there, including Chime.
+Chime is a no-fee account that makes managing your money a breeze — all from the comfort of your smartphone.

 If you’re ready to open an online checking account and get started with online banking, you can set your worries aside as signing up for Chime takes less than two minutes.
 The best part?
 It’s completely free.
 Here’s what you need to do: